SkyKings-Guild/SkyKings/config.md

 Example: `k!config ranks add Member @Role`

+You can then edit it with `config ranks edit` and remove it with `config ranks remove`.

 # Guild Requirements

 To add a guild requirement to the bot, simply run the `config requirements add` command with the `requirement` and the `value`.

 Example: `k!config requirements add weight 5000`

+You can then edit it with `config requirements edit` and remove it with `config requirements remove`.

 To view a full list of requirements, run the `config requirements help` command.